vijaygill/wg-ui-plus/README.md

 * Uses WireGuard (tm).
   * Benchmarks show that WireGuard (tm) is multiple times faster than OpenVPN (tm).
 * Web based UI can be accessed from anywhere.
 * Distributed as docker image.
 So updates are very easy to perform.
+* Can send tunnel information via email if email is snabled (see below).
 * Runs on Raspberry Pi.
 Developed on OrangePi-5+.
 Thus proven to run at-least on those SBC's.

 ## Requirements